Nevada Off Grid Laws: An In-Depth Guide

 Am I Allowed to Use the Water on My Property in Nevada?

 In Nevada, water rights are usually attached to the property where they are located.
-When a property is sold, the water rights will go with the land.
+The water rights will go with the land when a property is sold.
 Because of this, any land in Nevada with water is incredibly expensive.
 It is possible, though, to sell land without the water rights.
 Even then, the water rights stay connected to the land until the owner transfers them.
 You can read more about this here.

 Digging a Pond on Your Property in Nevada

-It is legal to dig a small pond or other water reservoir on your property in Nevada.
+Digging a small pond or other water reservoir on your property in Nevada is legal.

-The state uses the “20/20” rule to determine whether you need a permit: If half of a 50 acre-foot impoundment is below natural grade and the other half (25 acre-feet) is above the natural grade, a permit is required.
-If the entire reservoir is below natural grade, but there exists a 2-foot berm surrounding a 10 acre (surface area) pond, there is a potential to store 2 feet x 10 acres = 20 acre-feet of water; thus requiring a permit.”
+The state uses the “20/20” rule to determine whether you need a permit: A permit is required if half of a 50 acre-foot impoundment is below natural grade and the other half (25 acre-feet) is above the natural grade.
+If the entire reservoir is below natural grade, but there exists a 2-foot berm surrounding a 10-acre (surface area) pond, there is a potential to store 2 feet x 10 acres = 20 acre-feet of water, thus requiring a permit.”

 Well Water Laws in Nevada

 Nevada law only allows you to drill a well on your property if no public water supply is available.
-If allowed, you do not need a permit to drill a domestic well so long as no more than 1,800 gallons are used per day.
+If allowed, you do not need a permit to drill a domestic well so long as no more than 1,800 gallons are used daily.

 Note that a domestic well is defined as one that serves a single-family home.
 Wells that serve two or more homes are considered “quasi-municipal wells” and require a permit.

-There are usually some exceptions to this rule, such as if the second home is an Accessory Dwelling Unit (aka “granny unit”) on the same property.
+This rule usually has some exceptions, such as if the second home is an Accessory Dwelling Unit (aka “granny unit”) on the same property.
 Most rural and single-family residential zoning allows accessory dwellings, but it varies by county.

-If your well counts as a quasi-municipal well, you will need to install a meter and submit readings of all water pumped from the well.
+If your well counts as a quasi-municipal well, you must install a meter and submit readings of all water pumped from the well.

 Licensed well drillers must drill water wells in the state.
 The driller is responsible for submitting drilling logs to the state engineer.
 New wells must be tested for contaminants before they are connected to new residences.
-There are no requirements for ongoing water quality testing for existing wells, though.
+There are no ongoing water quality testing requirements for existing wells, though.

 Rainwater Harvesting